Faysalgreen35/ProductPulse-Client/README.md

 Ready to unlock the full potential of alternative product exploration?
 Join us on ProdutPulse and embark on a journey of discovery today!

-# ProdutPulse  Backend and Fronted Given Below:
+# ProdutPulse Fronted &  Backend Given Below:

 **Live Site URL:** [ProdutPulse Client](https://product-pulse-7aeac.web.app) and